-Respiratory Protection: ""If respiratory protection is needed, use only protection authorized in the U.S. Federal OSHA Standard (29 CFR 1910.134), applicable U.S. State regulations, or the Canadian CSA Standard Z94.4-93 and applicable standards of Canadian Provinces."
+1033.
+Section 8 of the Safety Data Sheet provides the following instruction regarding Respiratory Protection: ""If respiratory protection is needed, use only protection authorized in the

+U.S. Federal OSHA Standard (29 CFR 1910.134), applicable U.S. State regulations, or the Canadian CSA Standard Z94.4-93 and applicable standards of Canadian Provinces."
 This instruction is misleading and harmful, for two reasons.
 First, it suggests that respiratory protection may not always be needed, although exposures to respirable crystalline silica from fabricating artificial stone are such that workers must always wear respiratory protection.
 Second, the instruction does not inform workers of the specific type of respirator that they need to wear to prevent silicosis.
 The referenced section of the Code of Federal Regulations describes two different types of respirators: air-purifying respirators and atmosphere-supplying respirators.
 The former is inadequate to prevent silicosis among artificial stone fabricators and using air-purifying respirators actually contributes to silicosis among artificial stone fabricators.
-Only atmosphere-supplying respirators (air-supplied respirators)

-are adequate to prevent silicosis among artificial stone fabricators and these must be worn at all times that fabricators are doing their work or are present where such work is being done.
+Only atmosphere-supplying respirators (air-supplied respirators) are adequate to prevent silicosis among artificial stone fabricators are doing their work or are present where such work is being done.